 2014 AB 6: Neither the equation, nor the solution, , has any values for which x is undefined; so, the domain is all real numbers.

-2016 AB 4: The differential equation with f(2) = 3 is not defined at x = 1.
-The solution has a vertical asymptote where the denominator is 0, namely and is undefined (because of the logarithm) for .
+2016 AB 4: The differential equation is with f(2) = 3.
+The solution , has a vertical asymptote where the denominator is 0, namely , and is undefined (because of the logarithm) for .
 The largest open interval containing the initial condition is between these two values, namely

 All of these require no “calculus”- they are “find the domain” questions from pre-calculus with the concern about vertical asymptotes.
 There are some other considerations.
 A longer and far more detailed discussion of this can be found in “The Domain of Solutions to Differential Equations”, by former chief reader Larry Riddle.